All Special Collections material is currently held, and must be consulted at, our Somerset House facility.

 As part of a project that began in 2003, the Book Library was able to have some of the most badly damaged books in the Anthony Blunt bequest conserved.

-Here are some of the before and after pictures of work that was done which helped retain the bindings on some of the antiquarian books.
+Work was done to help retain the bindings on some of the antiquarian books.
 Bindings are valuable because they can reveal so much about where and when a book was bound or re-bound.
 And they can, sometimes, show who owned the book based on the armorial decoration or other clues contained on the pastedowns and end papers within the book.

 If there are books in CABS that need re-binding, we invite the binding firm we employ and conservators who have worked with us before to give us quotes for the work that would be required.
 This often costs more than our budget can absorb.
 If the binding is so damaged that it cannot be saved or if we believe the binding holds no secrets that may be of interest to researchers in future, we may go ahead and have the book re-bound in a completely new binding.
 But if we think the binding should be preserved, we need to fundraise to pay for the repairs.